-The BBC recently released an excellent first-look at the series, showing our beloved pro dancers wandering around a very sparkly dystopian landscape.
+The BBC then released an excellent first-look at the series, showing our beloved pro dancers wandering around a very sparkly dystopian landscape.

-True to style, they’re donning big hair and glamorous outfits before Nadiya Bychkova makes her way into the Elstree studio where the whole gang’s waiting for her.
+True to style, they were donning big hair and glamorous outfits before Nadiya Bychkova makes her way into the Elstree studio where the whole gang's waiting for her.

-The talented bunch then perform a 70s-inspired routine to Donna Summer’s I Feel Love – and honestly, we can’t wait much longer for the series to start!
+The talented bunch then perform a 70s-inspired routine to Donna Summer's I Feel Love – and honestly, it was the perfect way to get in the mood for this series.

 Who is in the Strictly Come Dancing 2021 line-up?